neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 ## Primitive Data Types

-Javascript is a dynamically typed language, which means, that you don't have to specify what kind of value you want to store, JavaScript detects this automatically.
+JavaScript is a dynamically typed language, which means, that you don't have to specify what kind of value you want to store, JavaScript detects this automatically.

 There are 7 primitive data types: